dfds/confluent-gateway/README.md

 [![Build Status](https://dfds.visualstudio.com/CloudEngineering/_apis/build/status%2Fconfluent-gateway)][https://dfds.visualstudio.com/CloudEngineering/_apis/build/status%2Fconfluent-gateway]

 A dedicated service in Golang made for interfacing with the third party service Confluent Cloud.
-Communication with this service is through Kafka messages.
-There is also an API.
+Reading from this service happens through the REST-like API.
+State-changing communication happens asynchronously through Kafka only.

 ## How to run
 The following steps describe how to start an instance of the confluent gateway on your local machine.